exasol/dynamodb-virtual-schema/doc/exampleWithToJson.md

 }
 ```

-The toJsonMapping will map the topics as desired to a JSON string in the column `TOPICS`.
+The toJsonMapping will map the nested document `topics` to a JSON string in a `TOPICS` column.